gagarinchain/docs/docs/networking.md

 All communication in Gagarin.network is done via libp2p transport.
 We use several transport protocols provided by libp2p
  - secio over tcp/ip transport for p2p communication and message broadcasting
- - web socket transport over tcp/ip for monitoring buss service
+ - web socket transport over tcp/ip for monitoring bus service
  - relay transport for advanced network setups

 ## Identity